 THAT ANONYMOUS DOG RESCUER

 That person found him tethered with a collar embedded in his neck.
-She found him cowering in a corner, on a street in a large city or roaming having been hit by a car.
-She sat at the intake desk at a shelter and looked into his eyes, watched him plead for his owner not to leave him there, and she felt the owner’s hand as she took the leash when he was no longer able to care for his dog.
+She found him cowering in a corner, on a street in a large city or roaming after a car hit him.
+While sitting at the intake desk, watched him plead for his owner not to leave him there, and she felt the owner’s hand as she took the leash when he was no longer able to care for his dog.

 She worked with no budget, she worked overtime without being paid, she made connections with every animal, some more than others.
 She stacked crates and cleaned kennels and secretly put medical costs on her own credit card.
-She hung leashes and collars on cold hooks knowing there weren’t enough volunteers to walk every dog today.
+Despite knowing there weren’t enough volunteers to walk every dog today, she hung leashes and collars on cold hooks .
 She folded a towel in one dog’s kennel to soften his joints knowing his neighbor would sleep on the urine-eroded cement tonight.